William Allen High School: Arts

 The William Allen Theater Department performs an annual fall drama and spring musical.

 Pennsylvania ValleyDawgs

 The Pennsylvania ValleyDawgs, a member of the now defunct United States Basketball League, played their home games in William Allen's gymnasium for the totality of the league's existence from 1999 to 2006.

 Alma mater

-William Allen High School's alma mater was written by Dorothy Newhard Knoff in 1912, and was set to music composed by Dr. Warren F. Acker in 1900.
+William Allen High School's alma mater was written by Dorothy Newhard Knoff in 1912, and was set to music composed by Warren F. Acker in 1900.